nvim-zh/colorful-winsep.nvim/README.md

     -- Or pass a table like this: { "─", "│", "┌", "┐", "└", "┘" },
     border = "bold",
     excluded_ft = { "packer", "TelescopePrompt", "mason" },
-    highlight = "#957CC6", -- string or function.
+    highlight = nil, -- nil|string|function.
 See the docs's Highlights section animate = {
         enabled = "shift", -- false to disable, or choose a option below (e.g. "shift") and set option for it if needed shift = {